Cultural Experiences and Traditions in Africa

 The Culture of Africa is varied and manifold, consisting of a mixture of countries with various tribes depicting their unique characteristic and trait from the continent of Africa.

-The Long-lived San (Bushmen) of the Kalahari
+The San (Bushmen) of the Kalahari – Africa’s First Storytellers

 The San culture involved a carnal spirituality revealed in cave paintings and etchings and they passed their traditions down to the younger generations in a cyclical instinct for survival.
 A visit to Botswana today includes meeting San trackers who will show you how they still live in tune with nature as you embark on the most unforgettable cultural experience of your safari.
 Track wild animals, learn about the plants’ medicinal values and how ethical hunting, and sustainable living can save our planet.